 The Department of Psychology has fostered excellence in research and scholarship for over 100 years.
 The department provides graduate students with the best available training to prepare them for a variety of professional careers in academic, clinical, research, and other settings.
 Emphasis is on both extensive academic training in general psychology and experimental design and intensive research training in the student’s area of concentration.

-The department expects students to become creative scientists and to exhibit an early and continuing commitment to research and scholarship.
+The department expects students to become rigorous and creative scientists and to exhibit an early and continuing commitment to research and scholarship.
 All students initiate a first-year research project and present the results to the entire department in the fall of the second year.
 Many students have several significant publications before receiving the Ph.D. degree.
+The Psychology Department makes an effort to fund every applicant who is offered admission with a five-year support guarantee (salary, tuition).
 To support professional development, small grants fund student research and travel to present work at national conferences.

 First Year Project and Symposium

 Our graduate program is committed to strong training in scientific psychology, and the First Year Project is designed to get you off to a flying start in research.
 You will gather data, run analyses, write a research report, and present your data to faculty and students at a symposium held in the fall of your second year.
 This experience gives you an early sense for the demands and satisfaction of psychological research.
 Most importantly, it provides a sense of accomplishment.
 It is an opportunity to synthesize newly learned skills, and it becomes a reference point for continued efforts.

 The breadth requirement will typically be satisfied by at least 2 courses outside the student’s area of expertise.